samarandall/SWE-Project/README.md

 1. get player collisions working with obstacle sprite's
 2. figure out what our png's will look like
-3. is this working???? - Victor
+3. is this working???? - Victo